mohsinkar/reactnative-flashcards/README.md

 You can install the application using

-npm install
+npm install <br />
 expo start

 # Application Details

 User can create new decks to study.
-Decks can have x number of cards.
+Decks can have x number of cards. <br />
 User can start a quiz to test knowlesge.